DanielLaV/study_buddy/user-stories-acceptance-crit.md

 #### Acceptance Criteria

 - [ ] User can enter their email and password in a log-in form
-- [ ] Upon successful completion of the log-in form, the website would redirect the user to the homepage of the website
+- [ ] Upon successful completion of the log-in form, the modal will disappear, and the authenticated user splash page will render.
 - [ ] When the user enters invalid data on the log-in form, the page will inform the user of the failed validations and repopulate the form with the valid entries (except password), so that the user can try again without needing to refill every input field.
-- [ ] When clicking the add or update information, the page will render a form for the user to update the information.
-- [ ] When a user submits the form, they will be able to view their new profile information without needing to refresh the page.
-- [ ] A user may not update profile features of other users.

 ### Log Out